selerix/cordova-plugin-inappbrowser/README.md

     - __closebuttoncaption__: set to a string to use as the close button's caption instead of a X. Note that you need to localize this value yourself.
     - __closebuttoncolor__: set to a valid hex color string, for example: `#00ff00`, and it will change the close button color from default, regardless of being a text or default X. Only has effect if user has location set to `yes`.
+    - __showclosedialog__: set to `yes` if you want to show confirmation dialog before closing browser by hardware back button.
+Omit or set to `no` (default) to close without confirmation.
+    - __closedialogcaption__: Caption string of the confirmation dialog.
+Do not use comma in that string.
+    - __closedialogtext__: Message string of the confirmation dialog.
+Do not use comma in that string.
+    - __closedialogok__: Positive button text of the confirmation dialog.
+Do not use comma in that string.
+    - __closedialogcancel__: Negative button text of the confirmation dialog.
+Do not use comma in that string.
     - __footer__: set to `yes` to show a close button in the footer similar to the iOS __Done__ button.
     The close button will appear the same as for the header hence use __closebuttoncaption__ and __closebuttoncolor__ to set its properties.
     - __footercolor__: set to a valid hex color string, for example `#00ff00` or `#CC00ff00` (`#aarrggbb`) , and it will change the footer color from default.